SofaPirate/PqLEDStrip/README.md

 This avoids a performance spike from computing all samples in a single burst right before updating the strip.
 Instead, a small amount of work is done each loop, keeping performance smooth and consistent.

-In *global space*, declare a `TimeMap` that contains 16 samples that will be taken over a period of 50 milliseconds (for a refresh rate of 20 Hz):
+In *global space*, declare a `TimeMap` that contains 16 samples (the number of samples does **not** have to match the number of puxels) that will be taken over a period of 50 milliseconds (for a refresh rate of 20 Hz):
 ```cpp
 TimeMap<16> timeMap{0.05}; // 16 samples over a period of 50 ms
 ```